image

 Blockboard consists of pine strips glued together to form a core, which is positioned between the veneer layers.
 These strips are referred to as blocks that overlap each other in an edge-to-edge configuration to form the core.
 Veneers merge with the core from both sides making the blockboard lighter compared to plywood.

 Plywood is composed of a number of thin layers, or plies of wood veneer glued together with each layer's grain direction rotated 90 degrees from the preceding one.
 This cross-graining technique provides plywood its strength and resistance to warping or cracking.
-The thickness and strength of a sheet of plywood vary depending on the number of plies.
+The thickness and strength of a sheet of plywood vary depending on the number of plies, making it important to choose the best plywood thickness for furniture based on durability and application needs.

 Strength and Durability